-- We progressively embed the Public Sector Duty in its current management, policy development and service delivery processes. - The Public Sector Duty is set out in Section 42 of the Irish Human Rights and Equality Commission Act, 2014.
+We progressively embed the Public Sector Duty in our current management, policy development and service delivery processes.

+The Public Sector Duty is set out in Section 42 of the Irish Human Rights and Equality Commission Act, 2014.
 Section 42 requires a public body, in the performance of its functions, to have regard to the need to eliminate discrimination, promote equality of opportunity and treatment of its staff and the persons to whom it provides services and protect human rights of its members, staff and the persons to whom it provides services.

-- Public bodies are required to set out in a manner that is accessible to the public in its strategic plan an assessment of the human rights and equality issues it believes to be relevant to its functions and purpose and the existing or proposed policies, plans and actions to address those issues.
-Furthermore, public bodies are required to report annually on developments and achievements in that regard in its annual report in a manner that is accessible to the public. - We acknowledge the commonality of purpose stated in both the Public Sector Duty and Gender Pay Gap reporting requirements and the publication of this report serves to underline and support the three-step approach advocated by the IHREC i.e., Assess, Address and Report.
+Public bodies are required to set out in a manner that is accessible to the public in its strategic plan an assessment of the human rights and equality issues it believes to be relevant to its functions and purpose and the existing or proposed policies, plans and actions to address those issues.
+Furthermore, public bodies are required to report annually on developments and achievements in that regard in its annual report in a manner that is accessible to the public.

+Longford County Council acknowledges the commonality of purpose stated in both the Public Sector Duty and gender pay gap reporting requirements and the publication of this report serves to underline and support the three-step approach advocated by the Irish Human Rights and Equality Commission (IHREC), which is to 'Assess, Address and Report'.

-Women in Leadership
+Women in leadership

-Our Senior Management Team comprises the following gender balance 50% Male and 50% Female and we continue to deliver Women in Leadership programmes.
+Our senior management team comprises the following gender balance 67% male and 33% female and we aim to work on developing women in leadership programmes.